jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2.md

 ## Deserved Reward

-{{< s v="14" >}}  <!-- The opposite behaviour naturally inspires the opposite feeling.  -->The man who has done a generous action from proper motives feels himself as the natural object of:
+{{< s v="14" >}} The man who has done a generous action from proper motives feels himself as the natural object of:
 - his beneficiaries' love and gratitude, and
 - mankind's esteem by their sympathy with his beneficiaries.

 When he looks back at his motives as an indifferent spectator, he applauds himself by sympathy with this impartial judge.
 In both these points of view, his own conduct is agreeable to himself.
-This fills him with cheerfulness, serenity, and composure. <!-- He is in friendship and harmony with all mankind. -->
+This fills him with cheerfulness, serenity, and composure.

 Such a feeling is called 'the consciousness of merit' or 'deserved reward'.